Danpav1/Generate-Sort/README.md

 All files in the dataset are text files (.txt)

-- Small files: Each containing 10,000 integers.
+- Small files: Each containing 10,000 random integers.
-- Medium files: Each containing 100,000 integers.
+- Medium files: Each containing 100,000 random integers.
-- Large files: Each containing 1,000,000 integers.
+- Large files: Each containing 1,000,000 random integers.

 In total, each category consists of 90 files (total 270), split into three equal parts based on their sorting order: